 - Put up plastic sheets on windows and doors to seal the room.

 - Set up a HEPA air purifier in the room to capture mold spores.
+You can find a selection of HEPA air purifiers here.

 - Cover yourself with a mask, gloves, boots, and a mold-resistant suit.
+Purchase protective masks online.

 - Cut away and replace mold-damaged drywall from the room full of mold.